Emerald (Gemstone): Facts and Photos

 Another famous stone is the Duke of Devonshire Emerald, which was also discovered in Muzo.
 It weighs 1,383.93 carats.

-Being lighter than diamond and sapphire means an emerald of the equivalent weight would be considerably larger.
+Because emerald is less dense than diamond and sapphire, an emerald of equivalent weight would be considerably larger.

 On the Mohs scale of mineral hardness, emerald grades 7.5 to 8.
 Although very hard, it's also very brittle.

-A mineral's hardness is often confused for toughness but the two characteristics are not the same.
+A mineral's hardness is often confused with toughness, but the two characteristics are not the same.

 Emerald is the modern birthstone for May.